-- Are the factor variances the same across groups? (+1 df per factor) - > Fix each factor variance in the alternative group to 1 (as in the ref group) - > Is model fit worse?
-If so, the groups differ in their factor variances - Is the factor covariance the same across groups? (+1 df per pair) - > Fix each factor covariances equal across groups, is model fit worse? - > Factor correlation will only be the same across groups if the factor variances are the same, too (if factor variances differ, then factor covariance will, too) - Are the factor means the same across groups? (+1 df per factor) - > Fix each factor mean in the alternative group to 0 (as in the ref group) - > Is model fit worse?
-If so, the groups differ in their factor means - It is not problematic if structural invariance doesn't hold - Given measurement invariance, this is a substantive issue about differences in the amounts and relations of the latent traits (and that's ok) - > Might stop at measurement invariance for testing RQs involving the traits
+- Are the factor variances the same across groups? (+1 df/factor) - > Fix the factor variance in the alternative group to 1 (as in the ref group) - > Is model fit worse?
+If so, the groups differ in their factor variances - Is the factor covariance the same across groups? (+1 df per pair) - > Fix the factor covariances equal across groups, is model fit worse? - Factor correlation will only be the same across groups if the factor variances are the same, too (if factor variances differ, then factor covariance will, too) - Are the factor means the same across groups? (+1 df/factor) - > Fix the factor mean in the alternative group to 0 (as in the ref group) - > Is model fit worse?
+If so, the groups differ in their factor means - It is not problematic if structural invariance doesn't hold - Given measurement invariance, this is a substantive issue about differences in the latent trait amounts and relations (and that's ok)